What Is a Transgender Phase?

-As an outspoken mother of a trans child, a common argument I’m presented with both in real life and online is: “Well when I was five I wanted to be a boy/girl/animal/superhero too”.
+Transgender phases are a weird topic.
+As an outspoken mother of a transgender child, a common argument I’m presented with both in real life and online is: “Well when I was five I wanted to be a boy/girl/animal/superhero too”.

 As an especially fertile woman, I’ve had so many children that I actually had one of these “I wanted to be…” children.
 One of my girls spent almost a year “wanting” to be a dog.